TABLE-India cbank says reverse repo bids fall to 50 mln rupees

-Wednesday said it accepted the sole bid for 50 million rupees at
+Thursday it accepted the sole bid for 50 million rupees at its

 through which it injects liquidity into the banking system.